It has been my most enjoyable, most played basketball shoe for the past three years. Will this tradition be continued with the 18’s?

 Fortunately, that issue can be addressed by putting on some heavily cushioned ball socks, like Nike Elite or whatever you prefer.
 You‘ll still feel some pressure, but that shouldn‘t bother you in mid-game.

 This is where things get a bit complicated… Or I should say – frustrating.

-The upper portion of the construction, giving its knit, actually does put out quite trustworthy lockdown.
+The upper portion of the construction, giving its knit, actually does generate quite trustworthy lockdown.
 You do get some give on lateral moves, but not to the point where it makes you feel insecure.